alpdias/connection-python-mysql/README.md

 # Python & MySQL connection

-Using the locale library to make a connection between a MySQL database and code written in Python
+Using the "pymysql" library to make a connection between a MySQL database and code written in Python.

 Python 3.7.4 </br>
 Microsoft VSCode 1.38.1 </br>